 Key Takeaways

-• Limited partners (LPs) play a passive role in private equity funds, contributing capital while enjoying limited liability, meaning their risk is capped at their investment amount.
+- Limited partners play a passive role in private equity funds, contributing capital while enjoying limited liability, meaning their risk is capped at their investment amount.

 Frequently asked Questions

-What is a limited partner in private equity?
+What is the definition of a limited partnership in private equity?